 Rocky Mountain Arsenal is a nearly 17,000-acre wildlife refuge housed on a former United States Army chemical weapons manufacturing facility.
-It’s home to more than 330 native species, including prairie dogs, bison and white pelican.
+The Commerce City refuge is home to more than 330 native species, including prairie dogs, bison, and white pelican.

 - Visitor Center